 I have a very special guest on Italophilia!
-We have known each other for over a year now and been in touch thanks to Instagram and Facebook.
+We have known each other for over a year and been in touch thanks to none other than Instagram!!
 Peeps, say hello to my friend Elfin Waters!
-A passionate Italophilie who hails from Gaeta in Lazio, Elfin now lives in Cremona and teaches English and Italian at Italki.
+A passionate Italophilie who hails from Gaeta in Lazio, Elfin lives in Cremona and teaches English and Italian at Italki.

 Today, Elfin will be sharing her thoughts and knowledge about learning a new language through Instagram.
-She has made this post simple for all readers and language learners so that the focus is more on understanding and listening the language.
-I am inspired by this lady so much because she pushes me to do little by little every day just as she trains and helps her students.
-Elfin’s focus has been on learning a language by watching videos on Instagram (IG) and making sure that no matter how busy you are, there’s time to fit learning in a joyful way.
+She has made this post simple for all readers and language learners so that the focus is more on understanding the language.
+I am inspired by this lady so much because she pushes me to do little by little every day just as she helps her students.
+Elfin’s focus on learning a language is amazing and she regularly posts videos on Instagram no matter how busy.
+Her mantra is there’s always time to fit learning during the day and that too in a joyful way.

-Let’s move forward and learn from her:.
-Here’s what Elfin has to say:
+Let’s learn from her and see what Elfin has to say:

 If you’re able to fit in Instagram in your daily life, you can fit language learning around that.
 Instagram is an amazing tool for language learners.
 For starters there are tons of teachers on IG, like myself for instance.
 Teachers post a picture or a short video with a relevant piece of language for the day and learners get to pick all levels of language.